revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 <blockquote>

-Context Parameter is a value stored in the deployment descriptor, which is the `web.xml` and is loaded during the deployment process.Context Attribute is the value which is set dynamically and can be used throughout the application.
+Context Parameter is a value stored in the deployment descriptor, which is the `web.xml` and is loaded during the deployment process.
+Context Attribute is the value which is set dynamically and can be used throughout the application.

 </blockquote>